The price of insulin has been on a steady rise over the years, particularly in the United States.

 New research from Express Scripts measured adherence – taking medicine as prescribed – in people using non-insulin hypoglycemic agents used to treat Type 2 diabetes.
 Those enrolled in the Patient Assurance program improved adherence to their diabetes treatments by 2.5%.
 When researchers looked at people with household incomes less than $50,000, the data showed adherence improved by 5.7%.

-“At Cigna, we are always striving to make health care more affordable and to deliver better health outcomes,” Dr. Josephs said.
+“At Cigna Healthcare, we are always striving to make health care more affordable and to deliver better health outcomes,” said Dr. Scott Josephs, chief medical officer, Cigna Healthcare.
 “The Patient Assistance Program does both – and as we continue to expand the program, we’ll be able to help even more people get the medicines they need for just $25 a month.”

 Lowering Costs Through Improved Health Outcomes